-Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ – Do Her Words Cross A Line?
+Lena Dunham Has Never Had An Abortion, But She Says ‘I Wish I Had’ — Do Her Words Cross A Line?
 [Video]

 Lena Dunham added that she takes reproductive rights very seriously, “more seriously than I take literally anything else,” and she plans to make considerable donations to pro-choice organizations in an attempt to make ammends for the problems her words may have caused.

 “You know how in some households you curse and have to put money in a jar?
-Well, in mine, if you mess up your pro-choice messaging you have to give a sizable donation to abortion funds in New York, Texas and Ohio.
+Well, in mine, if you mess up your pro-choice messaging you have to give a sizable donation to abortion funds in New York, Texas, and Ohio.
 I look forward to fighting with you all for the next four years and beyond.”

-For many, Dunham’s explanation of a joke gone wrong (as well as her apology) fall a little short of the reality of her her podcast wish.
+For many, Dunham’s explanation of a joke gone wrong (as well as her apology) falls a little short of the reality of her podcast wish.
 Others say her post-controversy apology is much too little, too late.

 What do you think?
 Do you believe that Lena just made an unintentionally distasteful joke?
 Do you think that it’s appropriate for any women, pro-choice or pro-life, to wish for an abortion?
 Did Lena Dunham cross a line or were her words appropriate dialogue in the discussion of women’s rights?